Azure/azure-sdk/releases/2019-09-17/2019-09-17-dotnet-preview3.md

 - Added support for cryptographic operations (such as sign, verify, encrypt, and decrypt) using KeyVault keys.
 - Added support for challenge based authentication.
+- Initial release of the `Azure.Security.KeyVault.Certificates` client library, enablign management of Key Vault certificates, issuers, and contacts.

 ## Quick Links